IcaliaLabs/guides/rails/README.md

 * Review views for excess usage of helpers or variable declaration
 * Detect N+1 queries on models, and suggest to use eager loading when necessary

+We also try our best to follow these [code conventions](https://github.com/IcaliaLabs/icalia_guides/blob/master/rails/CODE_CONVENTION.md)

 ## Deployment

 It is important that you always deploy from the master of your local computer to the production environment on Heroku.
 To see more about new feature branches and staging environment, checkout the [git guide](https://github.com/IcaliaLabs/icalia_guides/tree/master/git).